-The New Balance 990v4 prides itself on utilizing its iconic style and melding it with the perfect combination of cushioning and stability.
+The New Balance 990v5 prides itself on utilizing its iconic style and melding it with the perfect combination of cushioning and stability.
 The running shoe delivers great performance in both comfort and support, ensuring the best fit for the individual.
 It’s timeless look also makes it perfect for wearing around town as it does for pounding out some miles.

 This is also one of the few running shoes that is made in the USA.
 It costs a bit more than other shoes, but this is due to higher production costs.

 - Shoes come in narrow and extra narrow for all sized feet

 - Lightweight for ease of movement and a smooth run

 - Narrow toe area may discomfort and blisters

 Top Motion Control Shoe for Narrow Feet

 These Made in the USA running are similar to the 990s, but with a sturdier, more supportive ride.
 They come in a wide range of sizes and widths, including narrow.